-That was the average UK salary for a full-time worker last year, according to the ONS.
+That was the average UK salary for a full-time worker in 2021, according to the ONS.

 It was also the price you’d pay for the ‘Patrimony Retrograde’ edition of a Vacheron Constantin watch.

 In fairness, the thing shows the day of the week and the time.